-Now let us go to the 19th chapter of Revelation and see the analogy.
-John, as we shall presently see, was exceedingly charmed and delighted with the subject of eternal oneness in Christ.
-John says, "I heard as it were the voice of a great multitude and as the voice of many waters, and as the voice of mighty thundering's, saying, alleluia, for the Lord God omnipotent reigns."
-Ah, say some that is a truism; everybody knows that.
-They do not know it in the sense there intended; that does not refer to him merely in his abstract power, in universal dominion, or general providence; but it means in some defined, peculiar, and special sense, so that what I have now to say, or rather what is set forth after this, is based upon the reign of Jehovah; "the Lord God omnipotent reigns;" he reigns in eternal omnipotency.

-As he achieved the object, as Christ achieved the object by conquering these monsters, now he maintains the object; what is the object of his omnipotence being brought in here?
-What is the object of all mightiness appearing here?
-What is it to maintain?
-Ah, my hearer, that very thing that the professing world is trying to break down, that very thing that men are trying to reason out of the Bible; but they will never do it, nor reason it out of our hearts.
+Now let us go to the 19th chapter of Revelation, and see the analogy.
+John, as we shall presently see, was exceedingly charmed and delighted with this subject of eternal oneness in Christ.
+John says, 'I heard as it were the voice of a great multitude, and as the voice of many waters, and as the voice of mighty thunderings, saying, Alleluia, for the Lord God omnipotent reigneth.'
+Ah, say some, that is a truism; everybody knows that.
+They do not know it in the sense there intended; that does not refer to him merely in his abstract power, his universal dominion, or general providence; but it means in some defined, peculiar, and special sense-so that what I have now to say, or rather what is set forth after this, is based upon the reign of Jehovah; 'the Lord God omnipotent reigneth;' he reigns in his eternal omnipotency.
+As he achieved the object, as Christ achieved the object by conquering these monsters, now he maintains the object.
+What is the object of his omnipotency being brought in here? what is the object of almightiness appearing here? what is it to maintain?
+Ah, my hearer, that very thing that the professing world is trying to break down-that very thing that men are trying to reason out of the Bible; but they will never do it, nor reason it out of our hearts.
 What is this then?
-"Let us be glad and rejoice;" now comes the object: then you will see presently the victory; the work of Christ again brought before us: "let us be glad, and rejoice, and give honor to him, for the marriage of the Lamb;" there it is, you see, "the marriage of the Lamb is come, and his wife has made herself ready."
-Now how has she made herself ready?
-By the un-earring teaching of God, the Holy Ghost; he, (the Holy Spirit,) lets the soul into this great secret of the covenant, the in dissolvable oneness with Jesus.
+'Let us be glad and rejoice;' now comes the object: then you will see presently the victory; the work of Christ again brought before us: 'Let us be glad, and rejoice, and give honour to him, for the marriage of the Lamb; there it is, you see, 'the marriage of the Lamb is come, and his wife hath made herself ready.'
+And how has she made herself ready?
+By the unerring teachings of God the Holy Ghost; he, (the Holy Spirit,) lets the soul into this great secret of covenant, of indissoluble oneness with Jesus.
 Where are you, my hearer, and where am I?
-Are we lovers of God in this eternal oneness with Christ, and do we see that God reigns there in his omnipotence?
+Are we lovers of God in this eternal oneness with Christ-and do we see that God reigns there in his omnipotence?